-Mr. Gerundo was represented by lead trial counsel, Laura C. Mattiacci and was assisted by Caren Gurmankin, both of Console Law Offices LLC with offices in Philadelphia.
+Mr. Gerundo was represented by lead trial counsel, Laura C. Mattiacci and was assisted by Caren Gurmankin, both of Console Mattiacci Law, LLC LLC with offices in Philadelphia.